zephyrproject-rtos/zephyr/doc/services/storage/nvs/nvs.rst

 NVS allows storage of binary blobs, strings, integers, longs, and any combination of these.

-Each element is stored in flash as metadata (8 byte) and data.
-The metadata is written in a table starting from the end of a nvs sector, the data is written one after the other from the start of the sector.
+Each element is stored in flash as metadata and data.
+The metadata is called ATE, standing for Allocation Table Entry.
+The metadata is written in a table starting from the end of a NVS sector, the data is written one after the other from the start of the sector.
 The metadata consists
 of: id, data offset in sector, data length, part (unused), and a CRC.
 This CRC is only calculated over the metadata and only ensures that a write has been completed.
 The actual data of the element can be protected by a different (and optional) CRC-32.
 Use the :kconfig:option:`CONFIG_NVS_DATA_CRC` configuration item to enable the data part CRC.

-**Note:** the data CRC is checked only when the whole data of the element is read.
+.. note:: The data CRC is checked only when the whole data of the element is read.
 The data CRC is not checked for a partial read, as it is stored at the end of the element data area.

-**Note 2:** enabling the data CRC feature on a previously existing NVS content without data CRC will make all existing data invalid.
+.. note:: Enabling the data CRC feature on a previously existing NVS content without data CRC will make all existing data invalid.

+The metadata CRC can be kept small (1 byte, CRC-8) to decrease the flash space required for each metadata part.
+This metadata CRC can also be larger (3 bytes, CRC-24) to increase the robustness to memory corruption, at the cost of 2 more bytes needed per metadata.
+Refer to the :kconfig:option:`CONFIG_NVS_ATE_CRC8` and :kconfig:option:`CONFIG_NVS_ATE_CRC24`
+configuration items to select the one to use.

 A write of data to nvs always starts with writing the data, followed by a write of the metadata.
 Data that is written in flash without metadata is ignored